Enrise/Frisbee/README.md

 ### Boomerangs

 Boomerangs are like Frisbees, with the added functionality that they return on the place they were thrown from.
-This makes is unbelievably easy to e.g. load resources like a database handler, or in the example below, the Twig templating engine.
+This makes it unbelievably easy to e.g. load resources like a database handler, or in the example below, the Twig templating engine.

 ```php
 if (!isset($this->resources['template'])) {